List of Digimon films

 Several films have been released in the Digimon franchise.
 Of those films, two short films animated completely in CGI have never been screened outside Japan, while Digital Monster X-Evolution, which was not related to any of the Digimon television series, was first broadcast on television.
 The other films are primarily hand-drawn and related to the television series.
 The first three films were localized into English and compiled into a single film, Digimon: The Movie.
 Subsequent films up to Digimon Frontier: Island of Lost Digimon were also released in English as well.
-The Digimon Adventure tri. film series, whose films are streamed worldwide with English subtitles on the same day as they were released in Japanese theaters, were also later released in dubbed versions outside Japan.
+The Digimon Adventure tri. film series, whose films were streamed worldwide with English subtitles on the same day as they were released in Japanese theaters, were also later released in dubbed versions outside Japan.